Xunnamius/error-utils/README.md

 );
 ```

-Create and export the rest of your custom error classes as you normally would:
+3. Create and export the rest of your custom Error subclasses as you normally
+   would:

 ```typescript
 export const { ValidationError } = makeNamedError(